The Resonance Map:

-A mirror for the kind of inner world this work speaks to.
+A map for the kind of inner world this work speaks to.

 If you’ve never quite had words for how your mind moves, this might help.